If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 Below are the 8 bathhouses Hot Springs has and they are all located next to each other on Bathhouse Row.
 When visiting Hot Springs, we suggest taking a look inside each of the bathhouses to get a feel for what they were like back when the town was extremely famous.

-Each bathhouse is different and attracted different people, so it’s fun to look at the differences and decide which one would have been your favorite back in the day.
+Each bathhouse is different and attracts different people, so it’s fun to look at the differences and decide which one would have been your favorite back in the day.

 The Buckstaff Hot Springs Bathhouse is the only bathhouse that has been in full operation since it opened its doors in 1912.
 Which for us makes it one of the coolest bath houses Hot Springs Arkansas has to offer!